 Of course, true disinfection can be achieved quickly, efficiently, and safely by using an autonomous UV-C disinfection robot, such as our recently developed OhmniClean.

 By using automation, you diminish concerns over human error, because the device can drive and navigate any room all by itself.
-So, if you’re needing to disinfect the front and backside of an object — chairs, trashcans, medical equipment, etc. — the robot can get both sides without any extended effort from a staff member.
+So, if you’re needing to disinfect the front and backside of an object — chairs, trashcans, tables, etc. — the robot can get both sides without any extended effort from a staff member.
 This not only ensures that proper disinfection takes place, but also allows the crew to attend to other duties and cleaning responsibilities.
 And with OhmniClean’s real-time, auditable reports — which include in-room position tracking — you’ll have legitimate results that prove a true disinfection was accomplished.

 Additionally, the complex nature of electrostatic spraying requires skilled technicians, which could necessitate a bit of a learning curve during the initial stage.
 But not all disinfection systems are too complicated to use.
 OhmniClean has been specifically designed for a super easy onboarding process, where new team members can be trained on its operation in less than ten minutes, allowing you to start disinfecting in no time at all.

 And while achieving a clean environment is important and, ultimately, the primary goal of any disinfection practice, we must not forget about the safety of both those performing the disinfection, as well as those who may be using the space after the process has taken place.
 As stated, the chemical liquid that electrostatic sprayers use can be dangerous, and depending on the type of solution that is being used for disinfection, technicians are required to wear varying degrees of personal protective equipment — masks, respirators, gloves, and so forth.
 From there, because the chemical residue must remain on the surfaces for upwards of ten minutes or more, it could potentially cause harm for any passersby who happen to come in contact with it.